Federalism in Mexico: Decentralizing efforts of the late twentieth century

 The first attempts to counteract centralizing tendencies were made during the six-year terms of Miguel de la Madrid (1982–1988), Carlos Salinas de Gortari (1988–1994) and Ernesto Zedillo (1994–2000), which were characterized by decentralizing efforts to strengthen states and municipalities.
 These new trends sought administrative and economic modernization to face the processes of opening and integration with other economies, as well as the strengthening of the democratic transition.

 Miguel de la Madrid

 De la Madrid decided to face the economic crisis of the 1980s with a direct reduction of public spending and, in general, of the functions of the Government, reducing the minimum indispensable its responsibilities of both investment and direct administration of companies.
-This is how an administrative decentralization process began that led to a deep reform in the distribution of responsibilities between state and municipal governments, as well as a redistribution of budgetary resources.[1]
-This process was unfolded in three lines of action: strengthening federalism, vigorizing municipal life and promoting regional development.
+This is how an administrative decentralization process began that led to a deep reform in the distribution of responsibilities between state and municipal governments, as well as a redistribution of budgetary resources.
+This process was unfolded in three lines of action: strengthening federalism, invigorating municipal life and promoting regional development.
 His measures included: